-Garrett-Evangelical seeks to become a nurturing, caring, and fortifying community for all its members and to acknowledge their legitimate rights, regardless of race, color, physical disability, national and ethnic origin, or sexual orientation and identity.
+Garrett-Evangelical seeks to become a nurturing, caring, and fortifying community for all its members and to acknowledge their legitimate rights, regardless of race, color, disability or genetic information, national and ethnic origin, citizenship, veteran status, sexual orientation, gender identity, gender expression, parental status, or marital status.
 We seek in all our relationships to exhibit and embody the transcendent unity that is ours in Jesus Christ.